Be a Wisconsin Voter

 When’s the next election?

-The nonpartisan Spring Election is Tuesday, April 1, 2025.
+The nonpartisan Spring Election is Tuesday, April 7, 2026.
+A primary will be held Tuesday, February 17, if needed.

 When / where / how do I vote?